gonzaloetjo/nixos/README.md

 ## TODO

-[ ] Move registry, nixPaths, homemanager to different modules.
+- [] Move registry, nixPaths, homemanager to different modules.
 Can try out flakes.parts as well.
-[ ] Make cachix work
+- [] Make cachix work to cache build.
-[ ] Move pkgs configuration to modules, as it's evil to pass it to nixosSystem: https://discourse.nixos.org/t/allowunfree-predicate-does-not-apply-to-self-packages/21734/37
+- [] Move pkgs configuration to modules, as it's evil to pass it to nixosSystem: https://discourse.nixos.org/t/allowunfree-predicate-does-not-apply-to-self-packages/21734/37